nakamasato/kubernetes-training/kubernetes-components/kube-apiserver/README.md

 chown -R `whoami` /var/run/kubernetes
 ```

-### service-account-issuer is a required flag, --service-account-signing-key-file and --service-account-issuer are required flags
+### Error2: service-account-issuer is a required flag, --service-account-signing-key-file and --service-account-issuer are required flags

 ```
 E0302 07:14:46.234431   79468 run.go:74] "command failed" err="[service-account-issuer is a required flag, --service-account-signing-key-file and --service-account-issuer are required flags]"
 ```

 `BoundServiceAccountTokenVolume` is now GA from 1.22.
+Need to pass `--service-account-signing-key-file` and `--service-account-issuer`.

 ## References
 - https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/